Turmeric Falafel Burgers

 - whole grain buns, lettuce and red onion for serving

 For the Tahini Sauce

 - 4 tablespoons lemon juice (about 2 lemons)

 - 1 teaspoon pure maple syrup

-In a food processor, add the onion, garlic, parsley, spinach. and chickpeas.
+In a food processor, add the onion, garlic, parsley, spinach, sunflower seeds and chickpeas.
 Pulse for about 5 seconds, scrape down the sides, then blend again for 5 more seconds.
 Careful not to over blend.
 The chickpeas should be finely chopped but not mushy.
 It will make the burgers mushy if you over blend the chickpeas.

 Transfer the mixture to a large bowl then add the spices, lemon juice and chickpea flour.
 Stir to evenly combine.
 If the mixture appears too wet, add more chickpea flour a tablespoon at a time as needed.
 Using your hands, scoop out about 1/3 cup of the mixture and form into patties.